 How To Remove Jam and Jelly From Your Rug

-We all love jelly and jam on biscuits and the classic PB&J sandwich, but what happens when you or your child spills their delicious snack and leaves a bad-looking jelly stain on your brand new rug!
-That not only ruins the rug appearance but also becomes sticky and attracts dozens of bugs and bacteria to come and live inside your rug and eat off the glucose inside the jelly stain.
+We mostly prefer jelly and jam on biscuits and the classic PB&J sandwich, but what happens when you spill your delicious snack and leave a bad-looking jelly stain on your brand-new rug?
+That not only ruins the rug’s appearance but also becomes sticky and attracts dozens of bugs and bacteria to come and live inside your rug and eat off the glucose inside the jelly stain.
+So, how to remove jam and jelly from your rug?

-Note: The homemade solution in this article is very effective on stains, but it might have some consequences for old and antique handmade rugs.
+Please note that the homemade solution in this article is very effective on stains, but it might have some consequences for old and antique handmade rugs.
 Please consult with our rug cleaning experts to make sure this solution is appropriate for your rug.
-You can reach out to us anytime by phone calls, emails, and Facebook messages.
+You can reach out to us anytime by phone calls, emails, or simply by requesting a quote.

 Mix and stir a tablespoon of dish detergent with one and a half cups of warm water in a spray bottle.
 Then, apply the solution to the jelly stain on your rug.
 That helps to break the glucose and fat inside the jelly.

 Absorb the water by blotting with another cloth until you’ve absorbed all the moisture.
-If the stain persists, continue to the following steps.
+If the stain persists, apply the following step.

-Rinse the stained area of the rug with cold water and blot the area until it’s completely dry.
+Rinse the stained area of the rug with cold water and blot it until it’s completely dry.
 If the jelly stain is quite large, try covering it with baking soda to make sure all the moisture is absorbed.
 Then, vacuum the whole rug.